AFitting/Android-application-instrumentation/README.md

 # Android-application-instrumentation
 This repository contains instrumented Android applications along with source code and .ec files.
+The instrumentation is performed using JaCoCo plugin which produces .ec files which can be used to generate code coverage by using jacoco jar.

 It contains following items:
-### Documentation on how to instrument the applications.
+### Documentation on how to instrument Android applications.
-### Set up tools needed
+### Set up tools needed to instrument any Android application.
-### Uninstrumented and instrumented context-sensitive Android applications.
+### Uninstrumented and instrumented source code for context-sensitive Android applications along with .ec file.